nathalie-tate/CSE345/README.md

 **_Important:_** This must be run _exactly_ once.
 Running this script multiple times will create database errors that will not be caught.

+# addConstraints.pl
+Creates foreign key constraints on the database. **Must** be run after populateTables.pl